pg-sharding/spqr/docs/Syntax.md

 And at the end specify a list of ranges: which values to route to which shard.
 Note: The right bound is infinity if there are no key ranges.

 ```
-CREATE A krid1 KEY RANGE FROM ROUTE 1 TO sh1 FOR ds1 ALLOCATION;
+CREATE KEY RANGE krid1 FROM 1 ROUTE TO sh1 FOR DISTRIBUTION ds1;
-add a range of keys
+         add key range
 --------------------------------
-a key range has been created with a binding of 1
+ created key range with bound 1
-(1 line)
+(1 row)

 CREATE A krid2 KEY RANGE FROM ROUTE 11 TO sh1 FOR ds1 ALLOCATION;
 add a range of keys